What does Brexit mean for the biopharma industry?

 One of the most significant blows to the UK biopharma industry came when Amsterdam officially won the fiercely fought contest to become the new home to the European Medicines Agency.

-On a much smaller scale, it is likely that any UK citizens counted among the 900 people currently employed with the EMA will likely not be allowed to move to Amsterdam with the agency – when they cease to be UK citizens, it’s unlikely they’ll be allowed to remain employed with the EMA.
+On a much smaller scale, it is likely that any UK citizens counted among the 900 people currently employed with the EMA will likely not be allowed to move to Amsterdam with the agency.
+When they cease to be EU citizens, it’s unlikely they’ll be allowed to remain employed with the EMA.

 The Netherlands in turn, as one may expect, can expect a serious life sciences boost, as this relocation solidifies its position as a European pharmaceutical hub.